SpringSaLaDpy/SpringSaLaDpy.github.io/pages/quickstartJupyter.md

 jupyter notebook &
 ```

-* Open the notebook with "File -> Open -> Tutorial_Nephrin_Nck_NWASP.ipynb"
+* Open the notebook with "File -> Open -> analysis.ipynb"

+* The notebook [analysis.ipynb](https://github.com/SpringSaLaDpy/SpringSaLaDpy_demo/blob/main/analysis.ipynb) provides step by step instructions on how to use analysis and visualization features of SpringSaLaDpy.

-* This notebook [Tutorial_Nephrin_Nck_NWASP.ipynb](https://github.com/achattaraj/MolClustPy/blob/master/Tutorial_Nephrin_Nck_NWASP.ipynb) provides step by step instructions on how to utilize different parts of the package.
+*  The notebook [simulate.ipynb](https://github.com/SpringSaLaDpy/SpringSaLaDpy_demo/blob/main/simulation.ipynb) provides step by step instructions on how to use simulation features of SpringSaLaDpy.

-* After clicking on the Run button (the top of the browser window) the content of the cell will be executed, and you can click on the next cell and again click on Run to perform the next actions.
+* Place cursor in the top cell.
+After clicking on the Run button (the top of the browser window) the content of the cell will be executed, and you can click on the next cell and again click on Run to perform the next actions.
 You can also do "Cell -> Run All" to execute all the blocks at one go.

 * Change the simulation parameters and visualize the results